ea-tel/detel-book/_chapters/chapters/methodologies/Qualitative Research in Technology-Enhanced Learning.md

 ## **Data collection methods**

 Qualitative data can come from different sources.
 This is usually transformed into textual form resulting in hundreds of pages of transcripts and field notes.
-Marshall and Rossman (2006) suggest four primary methods for gathering information: (1) participating in the setting, (2) observing directly, (3) interviewing in depth, and (4) analysing documents and material culture.
+Marshall and Rossman {% cite Marshall %} suggest four primary methods for gathering information: (1) participating in the setting, (2) observing directly, (3) interviewing in depth, and (4) analysing documents and material culture.

 ### Participating in the setting
 Participant observation was developed primarily from cultural anthropology and qualitative sociology.
 It is an overall approach to inquiry and a data-gathering method which demands first hand involvement in the social world chosen for study.
 Immersion in the setting permits the researcher to hear, to see, and to begin to experience reality as the participants do.
 Personal reflections are integral to the emerging analysis of a cultural group.